bjks/gfp_gaussian_process/README.md

 -a, --auto_covariance
 The respective output is explained below.

 All files that are generated in the maximization and the prediction step are named as follows: `example_f<free>_b<bounds>` and where `<free>` lists the variable via the index as e.g. printed when the code is run and `<bounds>` lists the bound parameters in the same way.
 Example: `example_f034_b129`.
 Then, the ending of the diffenerent files inicate what they contain.

 Each file generated starts with a table with the parameter settings that were used to enable reproducability:
-- The first line is a header for the parameter table
-- The following 11 lines contain the parameter setting and potentially the final estimates from the optimisation if available
+- The first line is a header for the parameter table and the following 11 lines contain the parameter setting and potentially the final estimates from the optimisation if available.
+The prediction files and the auto_correlation file append the parameter settings of the other segments on after another if multiple segments are present.
 - The next line is empty

-#### 4.1 maximize
+### 4.1 maximize
 - Will create 3 files: one for the maximization process (`_interations.csv`), one for the final estimations (`_final.csv`), and a "parameter file" (`_parameter_file.csv`) that can directly be used as an input for a prediction run (this file is formated like the input parameter file and does not contain the table contain the parameter settings)
-- The interations file contains all likelihood evaluations of the likelihood maximization
+- The _interations_ file contains all likelihood evaluations of the likelihood maximization
-- The final file contains the estimated error for the estimated paramters via a hessian matrix.
+- The _final_ file contains the estimated error for the estimated paramters via a hessian matrix.
 The hessian is calculted using a range of finit-differnences that are set relative to the value of the respective paramter.
 I.e. epsilon=1e-2 corresponds to 1% of each paramterer is used for the hessian matrix estimation.
 Finally, the number of data points, the total log likelihood, the normalized log likelihood, the used optimization algorithm, the set tolerance and the search space (log/linear) is noted.
-- The parameter file is in the format of the parameter file that was submitted to the code (see Sec.
+- The _parameter_ file is in the format of the parameter file that was submitted to the code (see Sec.
 2.1.2).
 It only contains the final estimation of each parameter.
 Thus, the paramters are treated as "fixed", when the code is run with this parameter file.
 This file can be used to run the prediction step directly (potentially on a different input file).

+As the maximization is run on the different segments independently, `_segment` followed by the segment index is added to the sample input file name in case there are multiple segments.

-#### 4.2 scan
+### 4.2 scan
 - The 1d parameters scans will calculate the likelihood for the 1d ranges set by the parameter_bound file.
 Note, only "bound" parameters will be scaned
 - Will create a file for each parameter containing all calculated likelihoods of the scan

-- The file (given the input file `example.csv`) is named as follows: `example_<parameter>.csv`, where `<parameter>` is the paramter that is scaned
+ `_segment` followed by the segment index is added to the sample input file name in case there are multiple segments.

-#### 4.3 predict
+### 4.3 predict
 - In case the maximisation is also run, the final parameter estimate is used for the prediction, otherwise the init value of each parameter is used.
 - Will create 3 files: combined predictions (`_prediction.csv`), backward only (`_prediction_backward.csv`), and forward only (`_prediction_forward.csv`)
 - The predictions consist of: